UBS bootcamp readies private bankers for new front in wealth management

-HONG KONG Sipping coffee, a group of advisers to Asia's wealthy sit in pairs in a Hong Kong training room of Swiss bank UBS, trying to solve a riddle.
+HONG KONG Sipping coffee, a group of advisers to Asia's wealthy sit in pairs in a Hong Kong training room of Swiss bank UBS UBSN.VX, trying to solve a riddle.

 Each pair of advisers must first imagine that each of the other pairs in the room has chosen a number between 1 and 100, and then guess what number would represent two-thirds of the average for the whole group.